 MGRUSH alumni will recognize some proven tools (eg, Guardian of Change) and some new activities to stimulate group performance.
 Consequently, the workshop agendas have been stress-tested with other clients and are proven to work.

 Our publisher, Productivity Press, represents an imprint of the publishing house, CRC Press which operates as the science and technology book division of the Taylor & Francis Group.
-Established in 1783 in the United Kingdom, we are fortunate to be associated with one of the longest-established publishers in the history of printing.
-Taylor & Francis Group is now the academic publishing arm of Informa plc.
+Established in 1783 in the United Kingdom, Taylor & Francis Group of the academic publishing arm of Informa plc. represents one of the longest-established publishers in the history of printing.

 Maxine Attong (co-author, MGRUSH alumnae, and resident of the Republic of Trinidad and Tobago) may be found around the world signing copies at various conferences.
 You can’t miss her world-class smile (if you are lucky).
 Terrence Metz (co-author, MGRUSH alumni, lead instructor, and Managing Director) may be found elsewhere hosting MGRUSH workshops.
 Hence. either will gladly sign a copy for you and discuss questions you may have about deriving value from our team approach on how to facilitate business process improvement.